About J.LIVE Talk

 At the Final Round, will I know how many points I received for my presentation and Q&A by the judges?

 No. Awardees for the prizes in each category will be announced in the Award Ceremony.
 However, no points will be made public.

 I understand that I have to give the presentation to the audience in an entertaining fashion.
 Are there any scores from the audience?

 No. You will only get scores from the judges.

 Do I need to memorize everything I say for the presentation?

-Reading a script of your presentation should be avoided and will significantly impact your score.
-Also your presentation needs to finish within three minutes for the High School Division, five minutes for College I, and six minutes for College II.
+Yes.
+Your presentation needs to finish within three minutes for the High School Division, five minutes for College I, and six minutes for College II.
 If your presentation goes over the time limit, it will negatively affect your score.
 We recommend you memorize your script and time yourself in practice.

 Should I include any data?

 It is recommended that College I and II contestants include supporting information and data in his/her presentation.
 For the High School Division contestants, this is not necessary; however, if you decide to include any, please make sure you can finish within three minutes.

 What should I wear for the competition?